Didisimmons/MMA-Haircare/README.md

 # **UX Development**

 ## **PROJECT GOAL**
-Ayo Recipe's primary goal is to provide a visually appealing and highly intuitive recipe sharing site for users of all ages.
-The user should be able to see all recipes and recipes in each category, as well as perform basic CRUD (Create, Read, Update, and Delete) functions on the site.
+The goal of MMÀ is to provide people with Afro Caribbean hair safe natural products that are not highly chemically processed and were designed for afro – textured hair.
+To demonstrate to others that there is beauty in our Afro-textured hair when properly cared for, and that we should be proud to wear it.

-The user would be able to interact with the site in order to create, edit, delete, and add recipes to their profile, with some restrictions in place only for the admin user.
-The admin user has the ability to create, edit, and delete recipe categories, as well as perform basic user functions
+The site has been designed to be extremely user-friendly in order for the user to interact with the products and other features on the site( such as Login, purchase items , e.t.c).
+The administrator manages the site's information and products, which are regularly updated to ensure that our users receive the most up-to-date products and that the information is consistent across all pages.

 #### **Business Goals**
 As the site owner I want to :